The Godfather Saga: The Godfather Trilogy: 1901–1980

 Following the release of The Godfather Part III in 1990, Coppola, Barry Malkin, and Walter Murch edited the three Godfather movies into chronological order to make the film The Godfather Trilogy: 1901–1980.
 As had the earlier compilations, this film incorporated scenes that are not part of the theatrical releases.
 It was released on VHS and laserdisc in 1992; it has not been released on DVD, and is now rare.
 The total run time for this version is 583 minutes (9 hours, 43 minutes).
 There were reviews of this version of the film that were favorable.
 A Time review reads, "This trilogy has a novelistic density, a rueful, unhurried lyricism and a depth that, singly, the films could not achieve.
 Altogether glorious."

 The Godfather: A Novel for Television

 On March 3, 2012, the American cable television channel AMC marked the 40th anniversary of the original theatrical release of The Godfather by re-broadcasting The Godfather Saga.
 It marked the first time the Saga was broadcast in high definition.
 This showing lacked some 1977 exclusive scenes, with some scenes also having a few seconds trimmed off compared to the 1977 broadcast.

 The Godfather: The Complete Epic 1901–1959

 In January 2016, HBO aired the Epic in its uncut and uncensored format, later making it available on its streaming platforms.
 The HBO showing contained most of the known deleted scenes, thereby lengthening the runtime of the Epic from its video release to 423 minutes.
 This version carries the title Mario Puzo's The Godfather: The Complete Epic 1901–1959.
-It was available to watch through Amazon under the title The Godfather Epic, but is currently unavailable to purchase or watch.
-To date, this version has never been released to DVD, Blu-ray, or 4K UHD disc, and as such is considered lost media by legal means.
+It was available to watch through Amazon under the title The Godfather Epic.